james-eo/NewsFeed/README.md

    npm install
    ```

-4. Create a `.env` file in the root directory and add your News API key:
+4. Create a `.env` file in the root directory and got to [News API](https://newsapi.org/).
+Create an account and copy your API KEY.
+Add the News API key:

    ```
    VITE_NEWS_API_KEY=api_key_here